shirtsgroup/physical_validation/doc/userguide.rst

   the forces were altered in a way to have both the forces and the potential smoothly reaching zero at the cut-off distance.
-For each choice of interaction function, the same simulation was repeated five times, with each new simulation having the integration time step compared to the previous one.
+For each choice of interaction function, the same simulation was repeated five times, with each new simulation halving the integration time step compared to the previous one.

 For each example, the subfolders for individual simulations contain the following files:

 * `start.gro`: the starting configuration of the molecules/atoms
 * `system.top`: the topology of the system
 * `system.mdp`: the GROMACS input file
-* `mdout.mdp`: the GROMACS output file obtained from `gmx grompp`
+* `mdout.mdp`: the GROMACS parameters file obtained from `gmx grompp`
 * `system.gro`: the end configuration
 * `system.edr`: the resulting (binary) energy file